hofstadter-io/hof-lang/README.md

 # hof-lang

-Syntax for writing designs for Hofstadter DSLs
+Alternative language for writing designs for Hofstadter DSLs